ChrisP1118/magnetag-docs/getting-started/index.md

 ![batteries correctly inserted](powerbank.jpg)

 It might take a few minutes for everything to turn on.
 Once it's all on, your armor vests should light up.
 The screen on the PC should show a video of people playing MagneTag.

+The lights on the armor will indicate the connection status of each device

+* Solid white lights - the vests are trying to connect to the network.
+If this status persists for more than 60 seconds, follow [these instructions](configure-network.md) to edit the logon credentials.
+* Sweeping white lights - the vests are connected, but not assigned to a controller.
+An admin needs to log into the software and assign the devices using [these instructions](assign-device.md)
+* Sweeping colored lights - the device is connected and ready to start a game
+* Pulsing colored lights - the device is actively in a game